 Philip is a member of the Million Dollar Advocates Forum, one of the most prestigious groups of trial lawyers in the country with membership limited to attorneys who have won million and multi-million dollar verdicts and settlements and was named to the “Top 100 Trial Lawyers in North Carolina” by the American Trial Lawyers Association.
 Philip has been voted by his peers as one of “The Best Lawyers in America” which is considered to be a singular honor conferred on a lawyer by his peers, and has an AV Preeminent® rating from Martindale-Hubbell, the highest peer rating available for legal skill and ethics.

-Philip is a member of the North Carolina Bar Association, Durham County Captain for the North Carolina Advocates for Justice (formerly the North Carolina Academy of Trial Lawyers), American Bar Association, and Durham County Bar Association where he served as President in 2010-11.
+Philip is a member of the North Carolina Bar Association, Durham County Captain for the North Carolina Advocates for Justice, American Bar Association, and Durham County Bar Association where he served as President in 2010-11.
 Philip has served as an officer within committees for the Durham County Bar Association, including the Chairman of the Grievance Committee.

 Philip is admitted to practice in the courts of the State of North Carolina and the United States District Court for the Middle and Eastern Districts of North Carolina, the Fourth Circuit United States Court of Appeals, and the United States Supreme Court.

 Philip has authored articles and spoken at seminars for the education of trial lawyers.